wcjohnson/lightscript.org/pages/docs/docs.md

 ### Safe Spread and Elision

-When using ES2015 spread, a safety check for `undefined` is added. `undefined` would otherwise crash the JavaScript runtime.
-This allows the use of `if` with spread to elide elements while assembling an array:
+When using ES2015 spread, a safety check is added to make sure you aren't spreading `undefined`, which would throw a `TypeError` at runtime.
+This also allows the use of `if` with spread to elide elements while assembling an array:

     arr = [
       1
-      ...if shouldAddTwo: 2
+      ...if shouldAddTwo: [2]
       3
     ]